MCJack123/craftos2-plugins/README.md

 Just drop the plugin file into `plugins`.

 ### API
 The peripheral constructor accepts two optional arguments: a path to a file to save/load the tape to/from, and the size of the tape in megabytes (decimals accepted).
 If no file is specified, the tape data will only be present in memory.
-The size must be at least 64 kB and less than 16 MB; sizes are rounded to the nearest 64 kB block (so 200 kB is rounded to 192 kB).
+The size must be at least 64 kB and less than 16 MB; sizes are rounded down to the nearest 64 kB block (so 200 kB is rounded to 192 kB).
 Size defaults to 1 MB.

 [See the Computronics wiki for more information on the peripheral's methods.](https://wiki.vexatos.com/wiki:computronics:tape)